 Cuirfear fáilte ar leith roimh scannáin as Gaeilge.

-Awards are made in a wide variety of categories including Comedy, Horror, Acting, Storytelling, Adaptation, Animation, Special Effects, Direction, Costume, Editing, Production, Cinematography, Sound, Best Newcomer, Best Junior Class Production, Curriculum Relevance, and in special categories announced from year-to-year.
+Awards may be made in a wide variety of categories including Documentary, Comedy, Horror, Acting, Storytelling, Adaptation, Animation, Special Effects, Direction, Costume, Editing, Production Design, Cinematography, Sound Track, Best Newcomer, Best Junior Class Production, Curriculum Relevance, among others.

 Queries may be directed to email@example.com